Blesson-Tomy/MovieMatch/README.md

     '''bash
     streamlit run main.py
     '''

+# Instructions for use
+1. Follow the above instructions to accurately install the app

+2. Run the app using Streamlit as shown above

+3. Enter the names of the movies that you like to watch.
+Be as precise with the names as possible.
+Malayalam movies are not recommended due to the limited knowledge scope of the Gemini Model

+4. Click 'Get Recommendations' button to generate the response

 # Notes:
 This is part of a AI Bootcamp that is conducted by Mulearn and Pathway.com.
 I am truly grateful to have been a part of this and look forward to more such opportunities.